bringauto/fleet-management-http-api/docs/endpoints.md

 ### GET

-Finds route points for the given route identified by the route's ID.
+Finds route visualization for the given route identified by the route's ID.

-Response format: JSON version of the RoutePoints.
+Response format: JSON version of the RouteVisualization.

 Response codes:
-- 200: Successfully found route points.
+- 200: Successfully found route visualization.
 - 400: Bad request.
 The routeId is not a valid integer.
 - 404: Not found.
 The Route with the given ID does not exist.

 ### POST

-Redefine route points for the given route identified by the route's ID.
+Redefine route visualization for the given route identified by the route's ID.

-Request body format: JSON version of the RoutePoints.
+Request body format: JSON version of the RouteVisualization.

 Response codes:
-- 200: Successfully found route points.
+- 200: Successfully found route visualization.
 - 400: Bad request.
-The request body is not a valid Route Points.
+The request body is not a valid Route Visualization.
 - 404: Not found.
 The Route with the given ID does not exist.

 # Stop endpoints